- Installing the ArcGIS License Manager

 - Contacting Esri Customer Service

-ArcGIS License Manager 2018.0 uses FlexNet Publisher license management software.
-Details on the version of FLEXnet Publisher used in each version of ArcGIS License Manager can be found in KB Article 13214.
+ArcGIS License Manager 2019.0 uses FlexNet Publisher license management software.
+Details on the version of FlexNet Publisher used in each version of ArcGIS License Manager can be found in Technical Article 13214.
 This version of the license manager will support all product releases listed within the Supported Software Products topic.
-Visit the Existing users page for information on migrating from version 9.x to 2018.0.
+Visit the Existing users page for information on migrating from version 9.x to 2019.0.

 For customers using ArcGIS License Manager to authorize ArcGIS Pro and Premium App named user licenses via a Portal for ArcGIS installation, please refer to the Configure License Manager for use with Portal for ArcGIS topic for details on authorization and configuration.
 To install the License Manager software, follow the instructions below.

 ArcGIS License Manager communicates through TCP/IP, which must be installed and functioning properly on your Windows license server.
 In addition, TCP/IP requires that either a network card, along with its drivers, or the MS Loopback Adapter be installed on your Windows machine.
 An Internet connection is also strongly recommended for the license authorization process.
 If you do not have an Internet connection on the license manager machine, you can select the email or website authorization option on the Authorization Method panel of the Software Authorization Wizard.